richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.4.1**
+Added a development version of the code in the final dist folder as well.

 **Version 1.4.0**
 Auto resize now updates the size of the slider based on parent container's width and ratio of slides.
 Using naturalWidth/naturalHeight